 Similar to the United States, the various phases of preclinical and clinical research in the European Union are subject to significant regulatory controls.
 Although the EU Clinical Trials Directive 2001/20/EC has sought to harmonize the EU clinical trials regulatory framework, setting out common rules for the control and authorization of clinical trials in the EU, the EU Member States have transposed and applied the provisions of the Directive differently.
 This has led to significant variations in the member state regimes.
 Under the current regime, before a clinical trial can be initiated, it must be approved in each of the EU countries where the trial is to be conducted by two distinct bodies: the National Competent Authority (NCA), and one or more Ethics Committees (ECs).
-Under the current regime all suspected unexpected serious adverse reactions to the investigated drug that occur during the clinical trial have to be reported to the NCA and ECs of the Member State where they occurred.
+Under the current regime all suspected unexpected serious adverse reactions to the investigated drug that occur during the clinical trial to be reported to the NCA and ECs of the Member State where they occurred.

 The EU clinical trials legislation currently is undergoing a transition process mainly aimed at harmonizing and streamlining clinical-trial authorization, simplifying adverse-event reporting procedures, improving the supervision of clinical trials and increasing their transparency.
-Recently enacted Clinical Trials Regulation EU No 536/2014 ensures that the rules for conducting clinical trials in the EU will be identical.
-In the meantime, Clinical Trials Directive 2001/20/EC continues to govern all clinical trials performed in the EU.
+Recently enacted Clinical Trials Regulation EU No 536/2014, which entered into application on January 31, 2022, ensures that the rules for conducting clinical trials in the EU will be identical and simplifies the rules for clinical trial authorization and standards of performance.